GENERAL INFORMATION AND USE for DHARMA ACID DYES - applicable to any brand of Acid Dyes

-To get the colors on our color chart, we generally used between 1.5% & 2% OWG (of weight of goods), except for #413 True Black and #409 Dark Navy.
-For the black, we used 4%.
+To get the colors on our color chart, we generally used between 1.5% & 2% OWG (of weight of goods), except for #413 True Black, #476 Toner Black and #409 Dark Navy.
+These colors have an * next to their names on our color charts and jar labels.
+For the blacks, we used 4%.
 For the Navy we got a nice Navy at 2%, and a dark "to dye for" Navy at 4%.
-1.5% worked well for the light colors and 2% worked well for all the darker colors with the two exceptions above.
+1.5% worked well for the light colors and 2% worked well for all the darker colors with the three exceptions above.
 That translates to 1/4 oz to 1/3 oz (or ~2.25-3 tsp) of dye per pound of fabric for most colors, and 2/3 oz (~6 tsp) of dye per pound of fabric for black and the deepest of Navies.
 You have to play with it as silk and wool uptake differently, so if the dye bath isn't exhausting all the way, even if you add more vinegar or citric acid, make yourself a note to use less dye next time for that color.
 These are very concentrated dyes, and that is one thing that makes them very economical.
 (Besides our great prices!)

 Dharma Acid Dye Primaries

 Any of the "pure" yellow, blue and red or fuchsia type colors can be used as primaries, but the chart below lists the most popular.

 |Warm Primaries||404, 409, 415||402||414, 401|

 |Cool Primaries||407 -for brightest, 416||411, 406 for super bright||401, 445 for super bright|